MBrock29/27works/README.md

 I am aware that the final image in the carousel cuts off.
 With more time I would sort a fix for this.

+In a real world environment I would make the application responsive for different screen sizes.

 Project can be found here: https://27works.vercel.app/